Kelbar/tictactoe/README.md

 # tictactoe
-Python code of a simple tic tac toe
+Python code of a simple tic tac toe.
+This minigame has been programmed in Jupyter notebook.
+Enjoy!